yxLOL/yxLOL.github.io/_posts/2022-05-14-chinese-song-list.md

 ---

 Alright I know I have a weird taste of music, and I do realize I don't have many songs in mandarin to recommend...
 Sorry, but not really, because trust me I tried.

+P.S I swear I recommend them not because they are banned (some of them aren't...)
+I have no idea how this happened.
+I swear.
+I swear.